ruuda/blog/posts/the-yaml-document-from-hell.md

 ## Runners-up

 There is only so much I can fit into one artifical example.
-Some arcane behaviors that did not make it in are [directives][directives], integers starting with `0` being octal literals (but only in yaml 1.1), `~` being an alternative spelling of `null`,
+Some arcane yaml behaviors that did not make it in are [directives][directives], integers starting with `0` being octal literals (but only in yaml 1.1), `~` being an alternative spelling of `null`,